qcoral/homepage/site/src/content/about.md

 </div>

-In the past, I [designed my own 3D printer](https://github.com/the-openary/neutrino) from scratch (that fits in a filament box!), ran a [4-day hardware hackathon](https://www.youtube.com/watch?v=kaEFv7e49mo) at GitHub HQ, and was also formerly top 50 in Overwatch
+In the past, I [designed my own 3D printer](https://github.com/the-openary/neutrino) from scratch (that fits in a filament box!), ran a [4-day hardware hackathon](https://www.youtube.com/watch?v=kaEFv7e49mo) at GitHub HQ, and was also formerly top 50 in Overwatch!

 If you see me in public, please say hi!
 I promise I don't bite :D